youngkaneda/protobuf-sample/README.md

 **TODO:**

 1. refact and create a simple CRUD in the jax-rs service.
-2. create a client in a different language, like js or ruby.
+2. ~~create a client in a different language, like js or ruby.~~
+3. update this README with a apropriated guide.